x90613/Rootkit-LKM/ReadME.md

 - [How to use this LKM](#How-to-use-this-LKM)
 - [Reference](#Reference)

+I hope that this information will help.
+If you need any further information, please feel free to contact me via email r12944038@csie.ntu.edu.tw.

 ## Intro Rootkit
 About Environment:
 > Both the rookit and the test program run on an AArch64 machine.